axil/numpy-data-types/content/numpy_data_types.rst

 Both Decimal and Fraction are not native types for NumPy but it is capable of working with them with all the niceties like multi-dimensions and fancy indexing, albeit at the cost of slower processing speed than that of native ints or floats.

-Complex numbers are processed no differently than floats with extra convenience functions with intuitive names like np.real(z), np.imag(z), np.abs(z), np.angle(z) that work on both scalars and arrays as a whole.
-The only gotcha is that unlike pure Python complex, `np.complex_` does not work with integers:
+Complex numbers are treated the same way as floats.
+There are a couple of convenience functions with intuitive names like np.real(z), np.imag(z), np.abs(z), np.angle(z) that work on both scalars and arrays as a whole.
+The only difference from pure Python `complex` is that `np.complex_` does not work with integers:

 .. code:: python